Background on eTRS

 Qualifying as a Tourist

 To be eligible for GST refund, you must be a tourist .
 You have to meet the following criteria:

-- You are not a Singapore citizen or permanent resident;
+- You are not a citizen or a permanent resident of Singapore;

-- You are not a member of the crew of the aircraft or ship on which you are departing from Singapore;
+- You are not a member of the crew of an aircraft on which you are departing Singapore; and

 Qualifying for the GST Refund